 The Boys' Varsity Soccer Field is located at the Sorota Track Complex.
 The playing surface is slightly crowned and 115yds x 75yds in dimension.
 With an electronic scoreboard and automatic sprinkler system, our facility is one of the best of its kind in New England.
 Adjacent to the playing field is a training ground with goals and grids for small-sided training activities.
 The Girl's Soccer Field is located behind Graves Hall and was refurbished in 1998-99.
 This new field now has a sprinkler system and has been leveled using the latest technology.

 Phillips Academy softball calls Isham Field’s two tournament-quality diamonds home.
-Through the generosity of the Abbot Academy Association, alumnae, alumni and friends, the main diamond was renovated and named Peter Drench Park in 2014.
-It sports permanent, fully-equipped dugouts, an additional batting tunnel, bullpen, equipment shed, spacious seating, outfield fence, colorful flagpoles and electronic scoreboard.
-The second diamond features smaller bleachers and fewer amenities, but maintains an equally fine playing surface.
+Through the generosity of the Abbot Academy Association, alumnae, alumni, and friends, the main diamond was renovated and named Peter Drench Park in 2014.
+It sports permanent, fully-equipped dugouts, an additional batting tunnel, bullpen, equipment shed, spacious seating, outfield fence, colorful flagpoles and an electronic scoreboard.
+The second diamond features smaller bleachers and fewer amenities but maintains an equally fine playing surface.

 There are 18 all weather courts in three locations on campus.